oktaytuncay/Kubernetes/kubernetes.md

 myapp-pod   1/1     Running   0          54s
 ```

-Similary. we can switch to the prod namespace the same way.

-To view pods in all namespace, we can use the all namespaces option in the command.
+Similarly, we can switch to the prod namespace the same way.
+To view pods in all namespaces, we can use the all namespaces option in the command.

 ```bash
 % kubectl get pods --all-namespaces